amit548/csv-crud-app/README.md

 ## Features

-List the main features of the web portal.
-For example:
+List the main features of the web portal:

 - Create, Read, Update, and Delete (CRUD) operations on a CSV file.
 - Customizable CSV file content.